 top of page

-Don’t be a boring accessibility box-ticker!
-Make your event or learning experience memorable for your visually impaired audience—use these tips to stand out!
+Be a Visually Impaired Accessibility Champion.
+Make your event memorable for your visually impaired audience—use these tips to stand out!

-Tony Avery, Chair of Sandwell Visually Impaired, feels a mini mannequin positioned in a ballet position by a dancer, helping him create a mental image for the Audio Description of a live ballet performance.
-He is assisted by guide dog Amber and sighted assistant Kelly.
+Tony Avery, Chair of Sandwell Visually Impaired, feels a mini mannequin in a ballet position, helping him to access the Audio Description of a live ballet.
+His guide dog Amber and sighted guide Kelly is sat either side of him.
+A dancer is stood in front of them.
+They are all smiling.

-A tactile model of the "three-brain theory" for my Be Fearless Programme, designed for the recently visually impaired, adapted using air-dry clay and spray varnish.
+A tactile model of the "three-brain theory" for Sarah-Ann Cromwell's Be Fearless Programme, designed for the recently visually impaired.
+Model is adapted using air-dry clay and spray varnish.

 Tactile model of a brain, featuring the hippocampus, amygdala, limbic system, and neocortex, molded using air-dry clay